Skip to main content

 note

 If you require sudo access to run Docker, you will need sudo to run some of the Commit-Boost commands.
 This is because under the hood Commit-Boost invokes the Docker API.
-You can double check this by running docker info in a terminal
+You can double check this by running docker info in a terminal.
+Consider adding your user to the docker group following Docker’s official post-installation steps

 This will create two local images called commitboost_pbs_default and commitboost_signer for the Pbs and Signer module respectively.
 Make sure to use these images in the docker_image field in the [pbs] and [signer] sections of the .toml config file, respectively.